evisdrenova/gpt-rs/blog.md

 ## Byte Pair Encoding

 Byte Pair Encoding (BPE) is the underlying tokenization scheme used by GPT2 and GPT-3.
-It's a little different than our tokenization scheme but honestly not all that different.
-It mainly handles unknown words in a much nicer way.
+It's not all that different than our simple tokenization scheme, just more powerful.
+The actual vocabulary that GPT2/3 use is about 50,257 tokens long.

 If it encounters an unknown word, it breaks it down into sub-words or even letters until we can match it against our vocabulary.

-The actual vocabulary that GPT2/3 use is about 50,257 tokens long.
 For example, the unknown word: "Akwirw ier" will get encoded as: [33901, 86, 343, 86, 220, 959].
 And then when we decode it, we get "Akwirw ier" back again.
 This is nice because then it doesn't have to replace unknown words with `<|unk|>`.

 The [BPE](https://github.com/openai/tiktoken) that OpenAI used is actually written in Rust but interfaces through Python.
 Luckily someone had already written a [Rust port](https://github.com/zurawiki/tiktoken-rs?tab=readme-ov-file), so to save ourselves some time, I just picked that one up.